emailmonday/Cerberus/README.md

 Cerberus
 ========

-A small number of responsive email patterns that go a long way when combined.
+A few responsive email patterns that go a long way when combined.
 Each code block can be used and reused to assemble emails.

 This is [Responsive Email XX](https://github.com/TedGoas/Responsive-Email-XX)'s successor.

 ##`_default.html`
 * Forces columns into rows
 * Uses fluid images
+* Includes two breakpoints
 * Works most everywhere for desktop
 * Relies on media queries for narrow screens